partrita/RFantibody/README.md

 ---

 RFantibody builds directly off of the architecture and weights of several methods which we acknowledge here.
 We thank Minkyung Baek and Frank DiMaio for developing RoseTTAFold and RoseTTAFold2 which the original RFdiffusion and our antibody-fine tuned RoseTTAFold2 model are based off of.
 We thank Justas Dauparas for developing ProteinMPNN which we provide an antibody-specific wrapper for in this repo.
 As the antibody-finetuned RFdiffusion we provide here is directly based off of the original version of RFdiffusion, we also thank David Juergens, Brian Trippe, and Jason Yim who co-developed the original RFdiffusion with us.
 RFantibody is released under an MIT License (see LICENSE file).
-It is free for both non-profit and for-profit use.
+It is free for both non-profit and for-profit us